andarobea/andarobea.github.io/README.md

 # The Schonbrunn Palace: HTML and CSS website
-This is my final project for the computer science course I did back in highschool
+Final project for my highschool computer science course